 In a Personal Injury lawsuit, a plaintiff must be compensated for all his damages (past, present, and prospective), both special and general.
-This includes fair and adequate compensation for economic damages, such as medical expenses and lost earnings, and non-economic damages, such as pain and suffering.
+This includes fair and adequate compensation for economic damages, such as medical expenses and lost earnings, and noneconomic damages, such as pain and suffering.

-Black’s Law Dictionary defines punitive damages as “the costs that are awarded to a person due to negligence that has caused ‘personal injury or damage to ‘personal property.”
-“It is a payment by the person to the ‘injured party’ as a’ punishment’ for reckless behavior.”.
+Black’s Law Dictionary defines punitive damages as “the costs awarded to a person due to negligence that has caused ‘personal injury or damage to ‘personal property.”
+“It is a payment by the person to the ‘injured party’ as a punishment’ for reckless behavior.”.
 Punitive damages are generally not available for negligence cases.
 Nevertheless, if the defendant’s conduct was “wanton and willful,” reckless, or malicious, then under Texas law, a plaintiff is permitted to recover for punitive damages.

-At Houston Area Injury Lawyers, PLLC, our firm focuses on representing those who have suffered a personal injury through the entire recovery process – physical, emotional, and financial recovery from injuries.
+At Houston Area Injury Lawyers, PLLC, our firm focuses on representing those who have suffered a personal injury through the recovery process – physical, emotional, and financial recovery from injuries.
 We help clients tip the balance of justice into their favor through our years of experience and expertise and our vigorous representation of injured clients.
 Our care and preparation are the keys to our success.
-The lawyers at Houston Area Injury Lawyers, PLLC, can help you navigate this issue and answer any questions that you may have.
-If you would like to speak to someone about your situation or for a free consultation, call our office at (713) 366-HURT (4878)—Tip the Balance in Your Favor.
+The Houston Area Injury Lawyers, PLLC, can help you navigate this issue and answer any questions you may have.
+If you want to speak to someone about your situation or for a free consultation, call our office at (713) 366-HURT (4878)—Tip the Balance in Your Favor.

 * At Houston Area Injury Lawyers, PLLC, we pride ourselves on helping our clients recover fully – physically, emotionally, and financially.
 Our clients are our family.
 We stand ready to help your recovery from your injury.
 Contact us today. http://www.houstonareainjurylawyers.com.